 Colonoscopy is best known for its use as a screening tool for the early detection of colorectal cancer.

-Colorectal cancer is the third leading cause of cancer deaths in the United States.
+- Colorectal cancer is the second leading cause of cancer deaths in the United States.

 Colonoscopy is also used to investigate other diseases of the colon.

 - Colonoscopy may be used to find the place and cause of bleeding as well as to check areas for irritation or sores in the colon.

 - These colon problems can cause unexplained changes in bowel habits.